-The famous Cognac House was founded in 1765 in the small town of Cognac by the Irish-born Richard Hennessy from the Ballymacmoy family.
-Before that he served in an Irish guard, which was in the service of the French King Louis XV (1710-1774).
-He became a captain on the island of Ré, which belongs to the Cognac region.
-He chose "Bras Armé" (armed arm) from the family crest, which can still be found on every Hennessy bottle today, as his company symbol.
-The Hennessy company introduced abbreviations for the first time as a quality mark.
-In 1860 the famous stars (three for the simplest cognac and four or five for the better) and in 1870 for particularly old distillates XO (Extended Old).
-The latter was initially produced only for the family members.
-However, the company failed to obtain a patent for it.
+The famous Cognac House was founded in 1765 in the small town of Cognac by the Irish-born Richard Hennessy of the family of the Lords of Ballymacmoy.
+He had previously served in an Irish Guard in the service of the French King Louis XV (1710-1774).
+He became a captain on the island of Ré, which is part of the Cognac region.
+He chose "Bras Armé" (armed arm) from the family coat of arms as the company symbol, which can still be found on every Hennessy bottle today.
+The Hennessy company was the first to introduce abbreviations as a mark of quality.
+In 1860 the famous stars (three for the simplest cognac and four or five for the better ones) and in 1870 for particularly old distillates XO (Extended Old).
+The latter was initially produced only for family members.
+However, the company failed to patent it.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller